 People often assume that primary tradelines are superior to authorized user tradelines.
-They think that since authorized users are not held financially responsible for a credit account, primary tradelines must be more powerful, but this belief is somewhat misguided.
+They think that since authorized users are not legally liable for a credit account, primary tradelines must be more powerful, but this belief is somewhat misguided.

-When it comes to building credit, the ultimate goal is to open your own primary accounts and maintain a positive history on those accounts, so in this sense, primary tradelines are the priority.
+When it comes to building credit, the ultimate goal is to open your own primary accounts and maintain a positive history on those accounts, so in this sense, primary tradelines are a necessity.